Thailand pushes back thousands fleeing Myanmar as death toll surpasses 500 - KION546

 When CNN reached out to Thailand’s Foreign Ministry, they directed us to a statement published by local media from the ministry spokesman, Tanee Sangrat, saying, “Those reports cite information solely from non-official sources without confirming the facts from official sources on the ground which affirmed that no such pushback took place.”

+“After we asked questions (such as) what are their problems in your country, they said, ‘there’s no problem.’
+So, since there is no problem, can they just return home for the time being?
+We didn’t force them (to return) with guns, we even shook hands and blessed them good luck,” Prayut said in a media briefing.

+“We have to take care of them based on humanitarian principle.
+We have a lot of experience… There is no way we will push them back if the fighting is still ongoing.
+But if there is no fighting now, can they return to their home?”

-On Monday, Thailand’s Prime Minister Prayut Chan-o-cha said his government did not want refugees to cross the border but were preparing for a potential influx.
+On Monday, Prayut said his government did not want refugees to cross the border but were preparing for a potential influx.

-“We have prepared the areas if the influx happens (so we know) where to keep them,” Prayut said during a media briefing.
-“We don’t want to have any influx into our area, but we certainly have to take human rights issues into our consideration.”

 Myanmar is a ‘conflict zone’